daniilvinn/daniilvinn.github.io/_posts/2024-05-04-omniforce-vertex-quantization.md

 # Vertex quantization in Omniforce Game Engine
+## The problem
+While textures can be heavily mip-mapped and contain just enough data encoded in single pixel (especially with BC1/BC7 compression), meshes are a bit more complicated.
+To reduce VRAM bandwidth, we can use LODs.
+However, it is not the panacea - I still have *tons* of redundant data encoded in a single vertex.
+By "redundant" I mean either excessive data/precision (e.g. FP32-encoded normals) or some values / bits which don't affect on final mesh at all, for example: I have a mesh which is 10 units in size (10 floats).
+Nonetheless, a single 32-bit float can represent values far beyond 10, meaning that we store *redundant data*, which can be compressed away.

+The more vertices in some particular mesh we have, the more we need to wait until it is transferred to GPU caches, effectively increasing frame time.
+Another thing worth to mention - the more bytes a single vertex takes, the less vertices we can fit in a single cache line / entire cache, meaning that we would need 1. more reads 2. more swaps in cache.
+If we are register-bound, compressing vertices can improve performance due to the fact that we have less data per vertex and we can fit more data in registers, especially with FP16 values.

 ## Renderer design considerations
 From the very beginning of development of my engine's renderer, I wanted it to support highly detailed _meshes_.
 To make that possible, my renderer required a vertex compression system which not just quantizes vertex positions to 16-bit floats.
 I needed higher compression ratio and very fast, near-instant decoding algorithm alongside with minimal precision loss.